One of the evergreens of classical mechanics demonstrations is the behavior that can be elicited from a gyroscope.

 Motion away from the swiveling axis

 The four green arrows in image 7 illustrate that the effects from each of the four quadrants combine to a pitching effect.
+The effects from each of the four quadrants add up: they reinforce each other into a single pitching effect.

 The response of a spinning gyroscope wheel